 Type 2 – Wavy

-2A: This type of hair is fairly straight from roots to eye-level and is coarsely wavy from eye-level to ends.
-A mousse or gel to define those waves would be perfect as stylists recommend creamy and oil-based products for this hair type.
+2A: This type of hair is straight from roots to eye level and coarsely wavy from eye level to ends.
+A mousse or gel to define those waves would be perfect, as stylists recommend creamy and oil-based products for this hair type.

-2C: Wave patterns in this hair type start close to the crown and form a well defined S-shaped wave until the end.
+2C: Wave patterns in this hair type start close to the crown and form a well-defined S-shaped wave until the end.
 This hair type is thick and is more prone to frizz.
-Stylists recommend the use of a diffuser, a tooth-like attachment to the end of your blow-dryer.
+Stylists recommend using a diffuser, a tooth-like attachment to the end of your blow-dryer.
 Using a diffuser attachment helps in lowering your frizz.
-Women with this hair-type mostly wander between straightening their hair daily and trying to find products to define their curls.
-Today, a lot of products are available in the market, which contains anti-humidity ingredients.
+Women with this hair type mostly wander between straightening their hair daily and trying to find products to define their curls.
+Today, a lot of products are available in the market, which contain anti-humidity ingredients.

 Type 3 – Curly